redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_2_Troubleshoot_Operator.md

 .......
 ```

-No errors here, the operator seems to be chugging along with no issues, yet nothing is deploying.
+No errors here, the operator seems to be chugging along with no issues, yet no pods are deploying.

 Investigating the “Events” tabs on both the operator, on the Deployment Config and on the Project gives no hints as to why things are not progressing as expected.
 No errors anywhere :